chauhanshilpa/NoteKeeper/README.md

 ![second page](./frontend/src/ui_screenshots/note-keeper-second-page.png)

+I have re-implemented this project in NextJS to showcase my NextJS skills: [NoteKeeper-NextJS](https://github.com/chauhanshilpa/NoteKeeper-NextJS)

+You can try out the application at [link](https://notes-keeper-rho.vercel.app/)

 ## UI

 1. Has a navbar with logo.
 A add icon button on top right of page to add a note.